barryclark/jekyll-now/_posts/2018-10-07-mnist-tensorflow.md

     <figcaption>Yay, our loss is going down!</figcaption>
 </figure>

 We trained our first tensorflow model!
-This little excercise helped me understand the concepts of the computation graph, and it should make the later example easier to follow if you're to tensorflow.
+This little excercise helped me understand the concepts of the computation graph, and it should make the later example easier to follow if you're new to tensorflow.

 ## Classifying MNIST with tensorflow